Postdoctoral Research Associates

 I am a junior from New Jersey, so excited to be assisting in research!
 I am interested in the mechanisms behind speech, specifically understanding the brains function throughout speech production.
 I hope to become a speech language pathologist one day, aiding in fluency and articulation.

-I am a junior majoring in Communication Sciences & Disorders and Music Performance, and am planning to go to graduate school to become a speech-language pathologist.
+I am a senior majoring in Communication Sciences & Disorders and Music Performance, and am planning to go to graduate school to become a speech-language pathologist.
 Motor movement in speech and it’s applications to people with neurodegenerative disorders is of particular interest to me.
 The more we know about the speech-motor system, the more we can learn about these disorders.

-I am an undergraduate junior majoring in Communication Sciences and Disorders, and am planning to go to graduate school for Speech-Language Pathology and/or research.
+I am an undergraduate senior majoring in Communication Sciences and Disorders, and am planning to go to graduate school for Speech-Language Pathology and/or research.
 I have great interest in the relationship between cognitive function and speech production, and how brain damage can immensely alter how we speak.

 - Carrie Niziolek, UW-Madison, Communication Sciences & Disorders